Aristocrat Leisure: History

-The company produced its first machine in 1953 and was listed on the Australian Stock Exchange in 1996.
-The company was founded by Len Ainsworth, whose family maintains a substantial stake in the company, but is now chairman of a different gaming company, Ainsworth Game Technology.
-Aristocrat is licensed to distribute slot machines and other gaming products in over 200 jurisdictions (note that many countries, such as Australia, have a number of different gaming-license jurisdictions).
+The company produced their first machine in 1953 and was listed on the Australian Stock Exchange in 1996.
+The company was founded by Len Ainsworth, whose family maintains a substantial stake in the company.
+Ainsworth is now chairman of a different gaming company, Ainsworth Game Technology.
+Aristocrat is licensed to distribute slot machines and other gaming products in over 200 jurisdictions (note that many countries, including Australia, have a number of different gaming-license jurisdictions).

-Aristocrat's CEO blamed the US subprime mortgage crisis for poor financial results in 2008, despite the fact that competing companies have experienced record growth in the same time period.
+Aristocrat's CEO blamed the US subprime mortgage crisis for poor financial results in 2008, despite competing companies experiencing record growth in the same period.
 As a result of the expected drop in revenue, the CEO enacted sweeping budget cuts, including large-scale retrenchments of staff from all areas of the business.
-The company again faced difficult market conditions in 2009 with its full-year resulting in a net loss of $157.8 million.
+For the 12 months to December 2009, the company reported a net loss of $157.8 million.

 In 2011, the company reached an agreement with the AGLC to provide equipment and games for Alberta's video lottery terminal network.

-In July 2014 Aristocrat agreed to buy Video Gaming Technologies for about $1.3 billion to triple its North American business amid falling profit in Australia.
-On 10 August 2017, it acquired mobile game developer Plarium for $500 million to enter into mobile gaming.
-On 30 November 2017, it acquired mobile game developer Big Fish Games for US$990 million.
+In July 2014, Aristocrat agreed to buy Video Gaming Technologies for about $1.3 billion to triple its North American business amid falling profit in Australia.
+On 10 August 2017, the company acquired mobile game developer Plarium for $500 million to enter into mobile gaming.
+On 30 November 2017, they then acquired mobile game developer Big Fish Games for US$990 million.

 Since March 2017, the CEO has been Trevor Croker, formerly executive vice president for global products, who succeeded Jamie Odell.

 In July 2019, Aristocrat sued Ainsworth, alleging that they had used proprietary code and media assets leaked by a former Aristocrat employee to produce a clone of its popular Lightning Link games.

-On October 4th, 2021, Aristocrat gaming was awarded the “Land-based Product”, “Land-based industry supplier” and “Slot of the year" (“Buffalo Link”) from the Global Gaming Awards in Las Vegas for the “in the clear” initiative introduced for their gaming machines.
+On 4 October 2021, Aristocrat Gaming was awarded the Land-based Product, Land-based Industry Supplier and Slot of the Year (“Buffalo Link”) from the Global Gaming Awards in Las Vegas for the “In the Clear” initiative introduced for their gaming machines.

-On 18 October 2021, Aristocrat announced they will bid to buy Playtech for US$3.7 billion, which was later turned down by Playtech shareholders with more than 45% voting against the deal.
-However, the company stated it will consider other proposals.
-As a result of this, in May 2022, Aristocrat announced it will launch its online casino business by the end of 2022, as the group aims to become as a leader in the emerging digital gambling industry.
-Additionally, Aristocrat announced a $500 million on-market share buyback to return some of the $1.3 additional funding raised for the failed bid of Playtech.
+On 18 October 2021, Aristocrat announced they would bid to buy Playtech for US$3.7 billion, which was later turned down by Playtech shareholders with more than 45% voting against the deal.
+However, the company stated it would consider other proposals.
+As a result, in May 2022, Aristocrat announced it would launch its online casino business by the end of 2022, as the group aims to become a leader in the emerging digital gambling industry.
+Additionally, Aristocrat announced a $500 million on-market share buyback to return some of the $1.3 billion additional funding raised for the failed bid of Playtech.